 The per capita income in Snoqualmie in 2010 was $51,091, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $204,364 for a family of four.

 Snoqualmie is a somewhat ethnically-diverse city.
 The people who call Snoqualmie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snoqualmie residents report their race to be White, followed by Asian.
 Important ancestries of people in Snoqualmie include German, Irish, English, Norwegian, and European.

 The most common language spoken in Snoqualmie is English.
-Other important languages spoken here include Chinese and Urdu.
+Other important languages spoken here include Russian and Chinese.